single-spa/single-spa-react/README.md

   or `singleSpaReact({..., domElement})`.
 - `parcelCanUpdate`: (optional) A boolean that controls whether an update lifecycle will be created for the returned parcel.
 Note that option does not impact single-spa applications, but only parcels.
   It is true by default.
+- `renderType`: (optional) ENUM of one of the following: [ 'render', 'hydrate', 'createRoot' ].
+Defaults to `'render'`.
+Allows you to choose which ReactDOM render method you want to use for your application.

 ## Notes